 This way, multiple network signals won’t confuse your device, such that only one network is available for the device at a given point and time.
-There are models which utilize tri-band technology, as an upgrade to the existing dual band technology used.
-Dual-radios in the dual-band is further enhanced by an additional radio on the transmitter side, in the case of tri-bands.
+There are models which utilize tri-band technology, as an upgrade to the existing dual-band technology used.
+Dual-radios in the dual-band is further enhanced by an additional radio on the transmitter side, in the case of tri-band.

 Wi-Fi Mesh Network Pros:

 Intelligent connections to the strong network ensure quality data connection throughout.
 Speed losses are taken care off to the best possible way by tri-band devices.
 It’s easy to set up as it comes pre-configured.

 The newest technology is currently expensive compared to other setups.
 Adding an extra device to the standard three device setup is a costly affair.